iofbim/ifcClass-uniClass/README.md

 ### LLM Classification + Label-Guided Matching

-- Classification (`--classify-disciplines`): Uses a local LLM (configured under `rerank.*`) to assign multi-label tags to each IFC class and Uniclass item.
+- Classification (`--classify-disciplines`): Uses the configured AI backend to assign multi-label tags to each IFC class and Uniclass item.
-  - Labels include AECO disciplines and subjects/facets: `ARCH, STRUCT, CIVIL, MECH, PLUMB, ELEC, ICT, MAINT, ROLE, PM, ACTIVITIES, COMPLEX, AC, CO, EF, EN, FI, MA, PC, PM, PR, RK, RO, SL, SS` (excludes `ZZ`).
+  - Labels include AECO disciplines and subjects: `ARCH, STRUCT, CIVIL, MECH, PLUMB, ELEC, ICT, MAINT, ROLE, PM, ACTIVITIES, COMPLEX`.
+  - Note: Uniclass facet codes (e.g., `PR`, `SS`) are attached internally from the source data and do not need to be produced by the classifier.
-  - Results are cached at `output/taxonomy_cache.json` and auto-loaded by candidate generation.
+  - Live cache: results are written incrementally to `output/taxonomy_cache.json` and auto-loaded by candidate generation.
+Subsequent runs skip cached items; delete the file to reclassify all.

+Section-level Uniclass classification

+- To reduce cost and keep results consistent, Uniclass items are classified at the Section level and labels are propagated to all child items within that section.
+- Section key = `Facet_Group_Subgroup_Section` (first 4 tokens of the code).
+Example:
+  - Code `Pr_15_31_04_02` (Acid neutralization products) belongs to section `Pr_15_31_04` (Applied cleaning and treatment products).
+  - The classifier runs once for `uc:Pr_15_31_04` and the resulting labels apply to `Pr_15_31_04` and all descendants such as `Pr_15_31_04_02`, `Pr_15_31_04_XX`, etc.
+  - Live cache writes store the section entry and mirrored entries for each child code, so downstream matching and resume work as before.
+- The classifier receives facet context in the prompt (e.g., `Facet: PR (Products) | Section: Pr_15_31_04`) to improve label quality, especially when Uniclass titles are brief.
 - Label gating: Candidate generation compares IFC labels to Uniclass labels and penalizes or excludes mismatches.
   - Configure in `config/settings.yaml` under `matching`:
     - `discipline_filter`: `none | soft | hard`